 Choose a Twitter chat-related hashtag and invite your followers to use it in their tweets.
-It aids in branding, familiarizes those who want to engage in the practice, and allows you to check the chat for content and recaps later on.
+It aids in branding, familiarizes those who want to engage in the practice, and allows you to check the chat for content and recaps later.

 Make it easy to share your products.

-Social sharing buttons are an essential part of growing the website’s “virality,” driving traffic, and increasing online sales.
-Make it very easy for users to locate the buttons on popular social networks like Facebook, Twitter, and Pinterest.
+Social sharing buttons are essential to growing the website’s “virality,” driving traffic, and increasing online sales.
+Make it easy for users to locate the buttons on popular social networks like Facebook, Twitter, and Pinterest.

 Be active on the right #hashtags.

 What role does a hashtag play in your marketing efforts?
-The hashtag has organized a large portion of the social web based on conversations, making it simple to participate in discussions and events by posting under the hashtags relevant to your brand.
+The hashtag has organized a large portion of social web-based conversations, making it simple to participate in discussions and events by posting under the hashtags relevant to your brand.

 A top-notch social media monitoring app, such as Hootsuite, can help you locate, like, retweet, and respond to posts that contain multiple hashtags.
-You can use a platform like Hashtagify to find hashtags that are close to the ones you’re looking for.
+You can use a platform like Hashtagify to find hashtags close to the ones you want.